marrus-sh/Specifications/-/kixt-charset/index.md

 ### 4.1 Validity
 {: id="conformance.validity"}

-In addition to the constraints made by the [ABNF] syntax, the following situations are all semantically <dfn id="dfn.invalid">invalid</dfn> in a [Kixt Charset Definition]:
+In addition to the constraints made by the [A·B·N·F] syntax, the following situations are all semantically <dfn id="dfn.invalid">invalid</dfn> in a [Kixt Charset Definition]:

 01. Two or more [`<BlockDeclaration>`]s with identical [`<Name>`]s, when both are not `NO BLOCK`.